 Resilience-based Development Response to the crisis in Syria and neighbouring Countries

-- 2.3 million refugees in Egypt, Iraq, Jordan, Lebanon, Turkey and North Africa as of March 15 2015.
+- Nearly 3.8 million registered refugees in Egypt, Iraq, Jordan, Lebanon, Turkey and North Africa as of March 15 2015.

-As one of the biggest development agencies in Syria present before the crisis began, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains, for example by providing temporary jobs to affected people, clearing debris and helping local businesses to recover productive assets, supporting basic health services such as ambulatory service, reproductive health support, assistance for people with disabilities, creating solid waste removal projects and other initiatives to prevent communicable and diseases which emerge when communities face poor nutrition, low healthcare support, and poor living conditions.
+As one of development agencies in Syria with the largest presence, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains, for example by providing temporary jobs to affected people, clearing debris and helping local businesses to recover productive assets, supporting basic health services such as ambulatory service, reproductive health support, assistance for people with disabilities, creating solid waste removal projects and other initiatives to prevent communicable and diseases which emerge when communities face poor nutrition, low healthcare support, and poor living conditions.

-In countries neighboring Syria, UNDP supports host communities to cope with the influx of refugees, improving infrastructure, boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.
+In countries neighboring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.

-UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve their long-term development prospects needed to move towards a lasting peace.
+UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term development prospects needed to move towards a lasting peace.

 News on Syria